sherms77/freeCodeCamp/JS Algorithms & Data Structures/Basic Algorithm Scripting/mutations/mutations.md

 mutation(["Noel", "Ole"]) should return true.

 # notes
+- 280424: refer to `mutations2.js`. combining length of `arr1` and `arr2` to use as number of times to loop over charachters didn't work. used `arr1.length` instead. that gave a better result but it returns the incorrect result for some tests.
 - 270424: refer to `mutaions2.js`. trying to loop over elements in `arr1` and `arr2` to check if all the characters in `arr2` are present in `arr1`. problem is trying to create the `paramater` for the second `argument` in the `for loop` that will loop over **all** characters in **both** arrays.
 - 260424: refer to `mutations2.js`. converted the strings in `arr` into `lower case` and then `split` the strings, in each element into seperate `characters` and saved them into their own `arrays`. need to work out how to use
 `.indexOf()` to compare the characters to get the desired result.